bigmountainstudio/What-is-new-in-SwiftUI/README.md

 * [NavigationSplitView](https://developer.apple.com/documentation/swiftui/navigationsplitview) - A container that presents 2 or 3 views in columns. (sidebar, content, detail)
 * [RenameButton](https://developer.apple.com/documentation/swiftui/renamebutton) - A button that triggers a standard rename action.
 Used with the renameAction modifier.
 * [ShareLink](https://developer.apple.com/documentation/swiftui/sharelink) - A view that controls a sharing presentation.
+* [Table](https://developer.apple.com/documentation/swiftui/table) - A container that presents rows of data arranged in one or more columns, optionally providing the ability to select one or more members, sort data, and style it.
 * [ViewThatFits](https://developer.apple.com/documentation/swiftui/viewthatfits) - A container view that adapts to the available space by providing the first child view that fits.